It takes a handful of kūtai (green-lipped mussels) about 30 minutes to clear the sediment from this seawater.

 At the turn of the 20th century the inner Hauraki Gulf was carpeted with over 600km2 of sub-tidal, soft-sediment kūtai beds.
 That’s the equivalent of 80,000 rugby fields!

 These kūtai beds were so extensive they were considered ‘reefs’.
-Billions of them pumping away once filtered the entire volume of water in the Firth of Thames in a single day!
+Billions of mussels pumping away once filtered the entire volume of water in the Firth of Thames in a single day!

 But these brilliant bivalves do more than act as kidneys of the sea.
 With all their nooks and crannies they provide a home for tiny critters, and a nursery habitat for juvenile fish.
 They provide food for crustaceans and larger species like tāmure (snapper) and rays.